gabrielleuzinger/Sunspots/Report/Sunspots.md

 "The first thing to do in any data analysis task is to plot the data because they enable many features of the data to be visualised, including patterns, unusual observations, changes over time, and relationships between variables" [(HYNDMAN; ATHANASOPOULOS, 2018)](https://otexts.com/fpp3/).

-Therefore, we will start our analysis making some graphics that are useful for understanding timeseries.
+Therefore, we will start our analysis making some graphics that are useful for understanding time series.
 The obvious graph to start is a time plot.

 The time plot shows that there is considerable seasonal variation (fluctuations with a fixed frequency).
 Besides, there does not seems to be a clear trend (long-term increase or decrease in the data).
 The time series period between maximums and minimus varies from 9 to 13 years, as can be seen in the second time plot.
 But we know that "the solar cycle or solar magnetic activity cycle is a nearly periodic 11-year change in the Sun's activity" [(WIKIPEDIA)](https://en.wikipedia.org/wiki/Solar_cycle).

-The seasonal plot and seasonal polar plot confirm that there is seasonality in the data considering the same year, in 11 year peridos, with few exceptions.
-Besides, these plots give some indications that there may be a trend in the data because the values seems to be increasing from one decade to another.
+The seasonal plot and seasonal polar plot confirm that there is seasonality in the data considering the same year, in 11 year periods, with few exceptions.
+In addition, these charts give some indication that there may be a trend in the data as values appear to be increasing from decade to decade.

-Besides, we also need to look for autocorrelation in the dataset.
+We also need to look for autocorrelation in the dataset.
 From the autocorrelation function (ACF) plot, we see that our data clearly have a seasonality, as it is presenting a nonsymmetrical sine wave pattern [(HOLMES; SCHEURELL; WARD, 2021)](https://nwfsc-timeseries.github.io/atsa-labs/).
 This is also confirmed by the partial autocorrelation function (PACF).
 Therefore, our data probably have a seasonality and is not stationary.